cookiecutter/cookiecutter/README.rst

 * Cookiecutters (cloned Cookiecutter project templates) are put into `~/.cookiecutters/` by default, or cookiecutters_dir if specified.

-* In addition to git repos, you can also use cookiecutters directly from Mercurial repos on Bitbucket.
+* You can use local cookiecutters, or remote cookiecutters directly from Git repos or from Mercurial repos on Bitbucket.

 * Default context: specify key/value pairs that you want used as defaults whenever you generate a project